flipbook-labs/flipbook/docs/docs/writing-stories.md

 <!-- TODO: Add image of the button in flipbook -->

-Writing stories can significantly improve your experience while developing Roact components.It's recommended that you create a story for each component so that you work on them in isolation to build up a strong foundation for your app.
+Writing stories can significantly improve your experience while developing Roact components.
+It's recommended that you create a story for each component so that you work on them in isolation to build up a strong foundation for your app.

 ### Controls